dMetrics/ir-bm25-benchmark/README.md

 All Results:
 ---
-Look at all the results [here](./RESULTS.md)
+Look at all the results [here](./RESULTS.md).

 Questions:
 ---
-1. What options are we missing on our MS index for us to get competitive results - similar to ES?
+1. What options are we missing on our **MS index** for us to get competitive results - similar to ES?
+2. What options are we missing on our **MS ranking options** for us to get competitive results - similar to ES?
-2. We've observed the best results for MS with the default `en` stop words although that list is much larger than the list for English stop words in ES.
+3. We've observed the best results for MS with the default `en` stop words although that list is much larger than the list for English stop words in ES.
 How can we explain this behavior?